oracle/terraform-provider-oci/website/docs/r/devops_deployment.html.markdown

 			* `items` - A list of stage predecessors for a stage.
 				* `id` - The OCID of the predecessor stage.
 If a stage is the first stage in the pipeline, then the ID is the pipeline's OCID.
 		* `deploy_stage_type` - Deployment stage type.
+		* `environment_id` - The OCID of either the blue or green Environment where the artifacts were deployed.
+		* `namespace` - Namespace either blue or green where artifacts were deployed.
 		* `status` - The current state of the stage.
 		* `time_finished` - Time the stage finished executing.
 Format defined by [RFC3339](https://datatracker.ietf.org/doc/html/rfc3339).
 		* `time_started` - Time the stage started executing.
 Format defined by [RFC3339](https://datatracker.ietf.org/doc/html/rfc3339).